Prahladha09/Movie-recommender/README.md

 ### 📌 **Project Description**
 The **Movie Recommendation System** suggests movies to users based on their preferences, including rating and genre.
 Users can also save recommendations and rate movies along with saving them.
+(only for Telugu movies and hollywood movies, Remaining languages coming soon...)

 ---